abapGit/docs.abapgit.org/docs/collections/_development/developing-ui-forms.md

 ---
-title: UI - HTML forms
+title: UI - HTML Forms
-order: 94
+order: 92
 ---

 This doc covers html form component in abapGit UI.
 See also the [UI - HTML pages](./developing-ui.html).